Vein: Function

 The post-capillary venules are exchange vessels whose ultra-thin walls allow the ready diffusion of molecules from the capillaries.

 The return of blood to the heart is assisted by the action of the muscle pump, and by the thoracic pump action of breathing during respiration.
 Standing or sitting for a prolonged period of time can cause low venous return from venous pooling (vascular) shock.
 Fainting can occur but usually baroreceptors within the aortic sinuses initiate a baroreflex such that angiotensin II and norepinephrine stimulate vasoconstriction and heart rate increases to return blood flow.
 Neurogenic and hypovolaemic shock can also cause fainting.
 In these cases, the smooth muscles surrounding the veins become slack and the veins fill with the majority of the blood in the body, keeping blood away from the brain and causing unconsciousness.
 Jet pilots wear pressurized suits to help maintain their venous return and blood pressure.

 Clinical significance

 Most venous diseases involve obstruction such as a thrombus or insufficiency of the valves, or both of these.
 Other conditions may be due to inflammation, or compression.
+Ageing is a major independent risk factor for venous disorders.
 The medical speciality involved with the diagnosis and treatment of venous disorders is known as phlebology (also venology), and the specialist concerned is a phlebologist.
 There are a number of vascular surgeries and endovascular surgeries carried out by vascular surgeons to treat many venous diseases.